List of .NET libraries and frameworks: AForge.NET

 This is a computer vision and artificial intelligence library.
 It implements a number of genetic, fuzzy logic and machine learning algorithms with several architectures of artificial neural networks with corresponding training algorithms.

 ALGLIB

 This is a cross-platform open source numerical analysis and data processing library.
 It consists of algorithm collections written in different programming languages (C++, C#, FreePascal, Delphi, VBA) and has dual licensing – commercial and GPL.

+ILNumerics.ONAL

+ILNumerics.ONAL is the open-sourced, MIT-licensed numerical core of the ILNumerics development platform, offering a fully managed ONAL (Open Numerical Algorithm Language) implementation—including an official LAPACK translation—with NumPy/MATLAB-style multidimensional arrays, broadcasting, advanced indexing, complex numbers, linear algebra, and FFT support, plus upgrade paths to proprietary auto-parallelizing Accelerator compilers for additional performance.
+Integrates into Visual Studio and .NET on Windows, Linux and MacOS.

 Math.NET Numerics

 This library aims to provide methods and algorithms for numerical computations in science, engineering and everyday use.
 Covered topics include special functions, linear algebra, probability models, random numbers, interpolation, integral transforms and more.
 MIT/X11 license.

 Meta.Numerics

 This is a library for advanced scientific computation in the .NET Framework.

 ML.NET

 This is a free software machine learning library.
 The preview release of ML.NET included transforms for feature engineering like n-gram creation, and learners to handle binary classification, multi-class classification, and regression tasks.
 Additional ML tasks like anomaly detection and recommendation systems have since been added, and other approaches like deep learning will be included in future versions.